 Places to eat:

-If you booked with your IHG Credit Card for your nights in Astoria and Newport, Oregon, and then again in Arcata, California, you would have used 80,000 of your points leaving you with 60,000 left.
-Pretty nice for a family to stay 4 nights with breakfast with just one sign up bonus and you will have plenty of points to spare for a couple more nights!
+If you booked with your IHG Credit Card for your nights in Astoria and Newport, Oregon, and then again in Arcata, California, you would have used about 85,000 of your points leaving you with almost 60,000 left.
+Pretty nice for a family to stay 4 nights with breakfast with just one sign-up bonus and you will have plenty of points to spare for a couple more nights!

 If you want to fly from Arcata to your home, you can fly for free if you have United points.
 Arcata/McKinleyville airport is small and United is the only airline that flies there.